vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 This demo makes use of the `lib/task/farm.inc` library.
 This library holds a map of task id to child task records.
-We expect to receive a reply from a task within a certain amount of time and if we don't get one then we destroy that child tasks record and restart.
+We expect to receive a reply from a task within a certain amount of time and if we don't get one then we destroy that child's task record and restart.

-The library handles some housework for us and calls back to a `(create)` and `(destroy)` function provided by the application.
+The library handles some housework for us and calls back to `(create)` and `(destroy)` functions provided by the application.

 As before we allocate multiple mailboxes: